How to Buy Cannabis: The Differences Between Sativa, Indica & Hybrid Strains

 Choosing between indica and sativa varieties of cannabis (and the associated THC) is dependent on the users symptoms and desired effects.
 Those seeking an upbeat, focused, and creative experience, should select a sativa dominant strain.
 Alternatively, those looking for relaxing, appetite inducing, and sedative effects should choose an indica dominant strain.
 When using cannabis therapeutically, you can use the following chart to determine which variety of THC is best suited for your symptoms and needs.
-Follow our consumption and dosage guides for more on how to use cannabis safely and effectively.
+Follow my consumption and dosage guides for more on how to use cannabis safely and effectively.

 What is CBD-rich cannabis?

 THC can be combined with other non-psychoactive cannabinoids for maximum relief.
 Rising in popularity is the availability of cannabis strains high in CBD, a compound with a myriad of therapeutic benefits that doesn’t get you high.
 In fact, many athletes actually use CBD in place of Ibuprofen for athletic recovery.